smartadserver/smart-instream-android-plugins/README.md

 Broadly speaking, they respond to callbacks (typically ```adBreakStarted``` and ```adBreakEnded``` methods when the content needs to be paused), provide playback information (```getContentDuration```, ```getCurrentPosition```, ```isPlaying```) to the instream SDK and also return the ```ViewGroup``` containing the content player for proper ad display on top.

+⃰ Note that the JWPlayer SDK is currently supported up to 2.7.13 version.
+Later releases (2.8+) integrate Exoplayer v2 that currently conflicts with externally imported Exoplayer v2 required by Smart instream SDK.

 ## Requirements